Dysaphis crataegi

-The hawthorn-carrot aphid, (Dysaphis crataegi), also known as Dysaphis (Dysaphis) crataegi, is an aphid in the superfamily Aphidoidea in the order Hemiptera.
+Dysaphis crataegi, the hawthorn-carrot aphid, is an aphid in the superfamily Aphidoidea in the order Hemiptera.
 It is a true bug and sucks sap from plants.

 Taxonomy

 The hawthorn-carrot aphid was first described by the German entomologist Johann Heinrich Kaltenbach in 1843.
 It has three subspecies in Europe.
 All overwinter on their primary host, hawthorn trees (Crataegus) spp., but each migrates to a different secondary host in the family Apiaceae during the summer; D. c. crataegi moves to wild carrot (Daucus carota), D. c. kunzei to wild parsnip (Pastinaca sativa) and D. c. aethusae to hedge parsley (Torilis spp.) or fool's parsley (Aethusa cynapium).
 Two further subspecies are found to Asia.

 Description

 On the primary host, these aphids are about 2 mm long, with short antennae and short siphunculi, greenish-grey and dusted with wax particles.
 On the secondary host, wingless viviparous females are greenish-grey or yellowish-grey, again dusted with fine wax particles.
 Winged viviparous females are greyish-red with black markings.
 Egg-laying females are reddish-brown and winged males are reddish with black markings.